Inc44/dotfiles/COMMAND.md

 `mkfs.fat -F32 partition`: Create a FAT32 filesystem

-`mount`: Mount a unmounted filesystem
+`mount`: Mount the unmounted filesystem

 `mv path1 path2`: Move or rename by overwriting the file or directory at path1 to path2